 - The VISION Dataset contains images and videos obtained with 35 smartphones/tablets, along with their Whatsapp and Facebook shared version.
 The paper presenting the dataset is freely accessible here, while the data is on this FTP server hosted by the University of Florence (Italy).

 - The SOCRatES (SOurce Camera REcognition on Smartphones) dataset features images from more than 100 devices, for which you can freely request access to authors.

 If your goal is to test the forgery localization performance of Amped Authenticate’s Local Analysis filters, you can find many datasets online.
 Some examples:

 - The IEEE IFS-TC Image Forensics Challenge provides hundreds of forged images, at various resolutions.
 All images are in the PNG format, along with their ground truth mask to be used for evaluation.

-- The Copy-Move Forgery Dataset, described in this paper, provides 50 hand-made and 680 automatically-generated copy-move forgeries (generated starting from 20 pictures and applying different scale/rotation to the cloned object).
+- The Copy-Move Forgery Dataset provides 50 hand-made and 680 automatically-generated copy-move forgeries (generated starting from 20 pictures and applying different scale/rotation to the cloned object).
 Images are available in the BMP format.